 For those who desire an athletic full tuition scholarship, they must be successful in their sport, attracting the attention of college recruiters.
+Outstanding student athletes can find athletic scholarships on their own right here on bold.org.
 Some D1 college sports give full-ride scholarships, depending on the sport.
-For more information on what full-ride scholarships you can get through D1 sports, visit this overview of D1 scholarships.
+For more information on what full-ride scholarships you can get through D1 sports and how to apply for them, visit this overview of D1 scholarships.

 No matter what type of full tuition scholarship you are working to earn, remember the importance of creating a specialty for yourself and becoming excellent in that area.
 Strive for more than mediocrity, and show how you stand apart in your work.

 One important thing that scholarship committees look for is whether or not the student has put themselves in situations that have pushed their abilities.
 This drive looks different for different students.
 In academics, it means taking harder, more advanced classes.
 Students are more likely to be considered if they got a slightly lower grade in a harder class than if they got a perfect grade in an easy class.
 For athletes, push your abilities by seeking out more advanced teams and other opportunities to better your abilities outside of the team practice setting.

 It is much easier to succeed when in your comfort than in challenging scenarios.
 But students who put themselves out there and risk failure are more likely to excel in college, where success isn't guaranteed.
 The more you work to push yourself, the more opportunities you will have to grow.